 Annuities are intended to be long term, particularly for retirement.
 Product availability and features may vary by state.

 Investing in a variable annuity involves risk, including the possible loss of principal.
 The prospectus contains more complete information on the investment objectives, risks, charges and expenses of the variable annuity contract and underlying investment options, which investors should read and consider carefully before investing.
-Prospectuses are available from a Thrivent Financial representative or at Thrivent.com.
+Prospectuses are available from a Thrivent financial professional or at Thrivent.com.
 If you would like a free buyer’s guide for more details, please call 800-847-4836.

 1 Guarantees are based on the financial strength and claims-paying ability of Thrivent Financial.